FullStackWithLawrence/aws-openai/README.md

 ### Linters and Formatters

+Linters and formatters are tools used in programming to analyze and improve the quality of code.

-Linters are tools that analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
-This project leverages several.
+**Linters** are tools that analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+They help to enforce coding standards and styles, and can often catch potential issues before they become problems.

+**Formatters**, on the other hand, are tools that automatically format source code in a consistent style.
+They help to maintain a consistent code style across a project, making the code easier to read and understand.

 ### Code Formatting

-- [Black](https://github.com/psf/black): an opinionated code formatter for Python which is compatible with [PEP 8](https://peps.python.org/pep-0008/) and the [Python Style Guide](https://www.python.org/doc/essays/styleguide/).
 - [Prettier](https://prettier.io/): an opinionated code formatter that supports many file formats and languages.
 This project leverages Prettier to standardize formatting of md, css, json, yml, js, jsx and Typescript files.
+- [Black](https://github.com/psf/black): an opinionated code formatter for Python which is compatible with [PEP 8](https://peps.python.org/pep-0008/) and the [Python Style Guide](https://www.python.org/doc/essays/styleguide/).
 - [isort](https://pycqa.github.io/isort/): a Python utility that sorts imports alphabetically, and automatically, separated into sections and by type.

 ### Code Analysis